Save This Recipe

 Are there some foods that should never be reheated in the microwave?

-- Food in takeout containers (possible leaching of chemicals into food)
+- Food in takeout containers (chemical leaching risk)

 Specific Food Concerns